Charlotte Farms Profiles

 Farmers: Adam Hausmann and Jessica Sanford

-Adam’s Berry Farm is certified organic berry farm in Charlotte, Vermont.
+Adam’s Berry Farm is a certified organic berry farm in Charlotte, Vermont.
 The farm has been in operation since 2001 and has developed into one of Vermont’s largest certified organic berry farms.
-They primarily grow strawberries, blueberries and raspberries.
+They primarily grow strawberries, blueberries and raspberries as well as flowers.
 They also make popsicles and sorbets, jams and vinegars with their fruit.
 All of their products are sold locally and at the farm.
-The farm also hosts a vibrant pick your own berry operation and many other farm and family events.
+The farm also hosts a vibrant pick your own berry operation, Blooms and Berries CSA and many other farm and family events.
 They strive to use the best growing practices to create healthy and delicious fruit for the Vermont food system.

 Grass Cattle Company